JordanSpencerWu/old-website/_posts/book/2017/2017-03-04-the-obstacle-is-the-way.md

       <p>Failure shows us the way by showing us what isn't the way.</p>

-      <p>Follw the process and not the prize.
+      <p>Follow the process and not the prize.
 The process is about finishing</p>

       <p>The process is order, it keeps our perceptions in check and our actions in sync.</p>